trvinh/bionf_utilities/README.md

 or run the image using Docker Desktop dashboard and open CLI.

 ## USAGE
-First need to source the bashrc file
+First you need to source the bashrc file
 ```
 source /root/.bashrc
 ```

-Then all the commands of FAS, fDOG, fCAT, etc. can be used without running setup of each tool.
+Then all the commands of FAS, fDOG, fCAT, etc. can be used without running the setup of each tool.